ietf-wg-acme/acme/draft-ietf-acme-acme.md

 finalizeURL (requred, string):
-: A URL that a CSR must be POSTed to once all of the order's authorizations are satisfied in order to finalize the order.
+: A URL that a CSR must be POSTed to once all of the order's authorizations are satisfied to finalize the order.
 The result of a successful finalization will be the population of the certificate URL for the order.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this order.